Square789/PydayNightFunkin/README.md

  - **Runs slowly**: due to Python's interpreted nature, PNF runs ~20-50 times slower than FNF's compiled C++ code and ~1-4 times slower than html5 builds, but still fast enough to not scrape the fabled 16ms 60FPS ceiling.
- - **Does not run in a web browser**: The OpenGL variants that can be used in a browser are quite different from what i get, and pyglet does not target them.
-PNF is intended to be run directly on your system.
+ - **Does not run in a web browser**: The OpenGL variant used in browsers is quite different and running Python in a browser is something i don't want to deal with.
+   PNF is a desktop program to be run directly on your system.
  - This is a **complete hobby project**.
 In development, rapidly breaks stuff and so on.
  - **Still lacks many many things**: Save data, options, a chart editor (not planned tbh, use another engine's), any kind of comprehensive modding frontend, an accuracy system and